Benzillaist/hw7-fall-22/README.md

 Students may be graded on:

 - How they collaborate with their team

+  - Please document which which tasks where completed individually, and which ones were done collaboratively

 - Their ability to complete the [programming tasks](#programming-tasks) documented below
 - How they design unit-tests for all relevant functions and methods
   - See the [testing section](#testing) for how asynchronous code is tested